thegworld/gtx-browser/docs/adding_to_third_party.md

 Please send separate emails to the ATLs and security@chromium.org.
-You can skip the ATL review and security@chromium.org when you are only moving existing directories in Chromium to //third_party/.
+You can skip the ATL review and security@chromium.org when you are only moving existing directories in GTx Browser to //third_party/.

 Subsequent changes don't normally require third-party-owners or security approval; you can modify the code as much as you want.
 When you update code, be